No. 3 Rathbone Electro Acoustic Guitar R3SBCE

 A fingerstyle dream, and the perfect all-rounder, The Rathbone R3SBCE combines a rich bassy low end with a brilliant high end to offer a clear resonant tone that allows every note to be fully articulated on this beautiful electro acoustic guitar.

-Its solid englemann spruce top and bocote back and sides combine to offer clarity of tone, supported by excellent response and great action, making it perfect for accompanying traditional Irish music.
+Its solid spruce top and rosewood back and sides combine to offer clarity of tone, supported by excellent response and great action, making it perfect for accompanying traditional Irish music.

 Key Features of the No. 3 Rathbone Electro Acoustic Guitar - R3SBCE: